Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 Natural and Artificial Light

 Make optimal use of daylight, supplemented with indirect lighting.
-This prevents tired eyes and crooked postures.
+This prevents tired eyes and awkward postures.

 Brightness and Contrast